muyuhuatang/llm-belief-atlas/README.md

 ```

 ## License

-The corpus contains outputs from Llama-3.3-70B, Qwen-2.5-72B, DeepSeek-V3 and GPT-4o-mini; anyone redistributing the raw generations
+Data and documentation are CC BY 4.0 — see [LICENSE](LICENSE).
+The corpus contains outputs from
+Llama-3.3-70B, Qwen-2.5-72B, DeepSeek-V3 and GPT-4o-mini; anyone redistributing the raw generations
 should check the relevant providers' terms.